vpodpecan/HDL_data_visualiser/README.md

 ### Licence

-This project uses [Highsoft's](http://www.highcharts.com/) software products ([Higstock](http://www.highcharts.com/products/highstock)) so the licencing terms apply.
+This project uses [Highsoft's](http://www.highcharts.com/) software products ([Higstock](http://www.highcharts.com/products/highstock)) so the licensing terms apply.
 In general, non-commercial use is allowed for non-profit organisations, students, testing, etc. but it is not free for commercial and Governmental use.
 See [here](https://shop.highsoft.com/faq#Non-Commercial-0) for more information.

 ### How to use

-1. First, you need [HDL data parser](https://github.com/vpodpecan/HDL_data_parser) and prepare the data.
+1. First, you need to run [HDL data parser](https://github.com/vpodpecan/HDL_data_parser) and prepare the data.
 This will give you a ~7GB file.

 2. Run the server.
 The following command will start the server on port 8000: